Antoine de Sartine: Later years

 Sartine lived in retirement in Paris until the start of the French Revolution.
 Hated by the revolutionary crowds for his tenure as Lieutenant General of Police and his use of the lettres de cachet to imprison people without trial, attacked by Manuel in his La Police de Paris dévoilée ("The Paris Police Uncovered"), he decided to leave France shortly after the Storming of the Bastille on July 14, 1789, which probably saved his life.
 His son Charles Marie Antoine de Sartine, born in 1760, who was maître des requêtes from the age of 20 until 1791 and chose to stay in France, was arrested in 1794, sentenced to death by the Revolutionary Tribunal, and guillotined on June 17 of that year along with his 19-year-old wife and his mother-in-law the comtesse de Sainte-Amaranthe.

 Sartine took refuge in Barcelona, where he had spent his childhood.
 There, he was active among émigré circles.
-Around 1797 he retired to Tarragona, where he was a member of the enlightened circle of Archbishop Francisco Armañá y Font.
+Around 1797 he retired to Tarragona, where he was a member of the enlightened circle of Archbishop Francesc Armanyà.
 He died in Tarragona in 1801 at the age of 72 without having returned to France.